dtinth/ttycast/README.md

 ttycast: broadcast your tty!
 ============================

 This app allows you to broadcast your tty online, in really real time!

-This Node.js app is very simple (less than 80 lines of my own code), by putting a lot of libraries together.
-So, this app wouldn't be possible without:
+Powered by:

  * [headless-terminal](https://github.com/dtinth/headless-terminal) - headless
    terminal emulator, forked from [tty.js](https://github.com/chjj/tty.js).